 Sevas

-- Archana: Personalized prayer offering performed daily.
+- Archana: Personalized prayer offering of which is performed daily.

 - Abhishekam: Ritual bathing of the deity with sacred items like milk and water.